Green-Energy-Org/HPC-Pavillon-project/docs/tests/scheduling.rst

 By default, Pavilion will assign each test to the least used chunk for a given set of tests.
 This will distribute your tests evenly across the entire system.

-You can, however, specify a specific chunk for each test, or even create permutations of a test such that it will run once on each chunk.
-The ``sched.chunk_ids`` scheduler variable contains a list of all available chunks ids for a test, and can be used in combination with the ``chunk`` setting to specify a chunk.
+It is also possible to choose a specific chunk on which each test will run, or even to create permutations of a test such that it will run once on each chunk.
+The ``sched.chunk_ids`` scheduler variable contains a list of all allocated chunk IDs.
+A common idiom is to use a permutation over this list (via ``permute_on``) so that each node's instance of the variable ``chunk`` stores the ID of the chunk of which it is a member.

 **Note: It is not generically safe to specify chunks other than chunk '0', as chunks with indices greater than 0 aren't guaranteed to exist.**